Meet our coonie-crazy team:

 The rescue was started in 2003 and we have saved over 150 coonhounds and bloodhounds.
 We have two dedicated volunteers, and we spend many tireless hours trying to find foster homes for a homeless hound.
 We could not do this without our very special foster homes and volunteers.
 We are the only Coonhound Rescue in Ontario, Canada.

-My husband and I have two other very special Bluetick Coonhounds, Kink & Nemo, and we usually have a foster hound or two.
+My husband and I have three other very special Bluetick Coonhounds, Kink, Nemo & Speckles (pictured), and we usually have a foster hound or two.
 I could not imagine life without my coonhounds.
 If you are looking for that perfect companion, then a coonhound may just be the dog for you.